aodhanlutetiae/data_journalism_jomec/README.md

 **Assignments**

-These fell in week four, in week eight and just after week 12: 1. numerical analysis, 2. visualisation & 3. full story
+- These fell in week four, in week eight and just after week 12: numerical analysis, visualisation & full story.

 **Course resources**